opendilab/DI-engine-docs/source/13_envs/gfootball.rst

    action = get_action(obs) # your model
    next_obs, reward, done, info = env.step(action)

-创建环境的API如下：
+The API for creating an environment is as follows:

--  env name。核心参数，决定环境创建的场景，常用为 11 vs 11 stochastic，11 vs 11 easy stochastic，11 vs 11 hard stochastic，分别对应对局中等、简单和困难三种难度内置bot的完整90分钟足球游戏。此外，还有点球等场景如 academy run pass and shoot with keeper，详见 `文档 <https://github.com/google-research/football/blob/master/gfootball/doc/scenarios.md>`_ 。
+- env name.
+The core parameters determine the scene created by the environment.
+Commonly used are 11 vs 11 stochastic, 11 vs 11 easy stochastic, 11 vs 11 hard stochastic, which correspond to the three difficulty levels of medium, easy and hard games.
+The complete 90-minute soccer game with built-in bots.
+In addition, there are also scenarios such as academy run pass and shoot with keeper, see `documentation <https://github.com/google-research/football/blob/master/gfootball/doc/scenarios.md>`_ for details.

--  Representation。环境输出的表征类型，raw 为原始向量输入，如球员位置、球速度等信息，pixels 为原始图像像素输入，官方还提供了一些现有的环境输入封装。
+-  Representation。The representation type of the environment output, raw is the original vector input, such as player position, ball speed and other information, pixels is the original image pixel input, and the official also provides some existing environment input packages.

--  stacked。是否堆叠帧输入。
+-  stacked。Whether to stack frame inputs.

--  logdir。日志文件的保存路径。
+-  logdir。The path to save the log file.

 -  write_goal_dumps。是否保存进球时的二进制文件用于生成录像回放。

 -  write_full_episode_dumps。是否保存全程的二进制文件用于生成录像回放。

--  write_video。是否生成渲染的全程视频。
+-  write_video。 Whether or not to save the binary file of the time of the goal for generating the video playback.

--  render。是否实时渲染。
+-  render。Whether to generate a full video of the rendering.

--  number_of_right_players_agent_controls。选择同时控制的球员数目。
+-  number_of_right_players_agent_controls。Select the number of players to control at the same time.

-也可以使用由 DI-engine 封装的环境：
+It is also possible to use environments encapsulated by DI-engine:

 .. code:: python